 At the south end of the city – away from the square is a great little cafe called Nine Tea.
 Worth a stop.
 From the west exit, head one block east, then south.

 One of the first Walmarts to open in Japan is to the east of the station – and they seem intent on putting traditional Japanese depatos such as Seiyu out of business.

 Walk far enough east + south – you’ll end up in Jujo.
 It’s a good idea to have a cell phone or GPS device available at all times in case you get lost.

 Some areas in Japan are finally starting to install bike lanes – something long overdue.
 This one is just to the south west of JR Akabane Station.

 There’s also a large Catholic Church built right after World War 2 to the east of the station.

 Location: 35°46’35.97″ N 140°19’07.47″ E

-Take the Keisei Line directly from the airport to Narita Station and get off.
+Take the Keisei Line from the airport to Narita Station and get off.

-Note that there are 2 different lines and stations in Narita – the Keisei Line and the JR lines at the JR station.
+There are 2 different lines + stations in Narita – the Keisei Line + the JR lines at the JR station.
 Both stations are within a few blocks of each other near the town square.
 Don’t get these confused with the stations at the airport.
 Narita City is actually a few miles southwest of the airport.